 We will now test if the server can generate the PHP script.
 You will want to go to your browser and enter the following URL:

-If your server is able to translate the PHP script correctly, you will see something similar to the below picture.
+If your server can translate the PHP script correctly, you will see something similar to the below picture.

-Once you have verified all components of the LAMP installation, you are able to begin configurations for your site!
+Once you have verified all components of the LAMP installation, you can begin configurations for your site!